Jamie Oliver's air fryer hack will give you access to a whole new cooking method – it allows for speedy all-in-one meals

 As well as being filled with simple recipes to use in one of the best air fryers, it's also opened my eyes to a totally different method of air fryer cooking: removing the shelf from the basket altogether.

 One of my favourite cooking hacks from last year was Jamie's tip to cook above and below the air fryer shelf, which is not only a great space saver but ideal for maximising flavour.
-Now, in the course of using his air fryer-specific recipes for myself, I've discovered that using my air fryer basket as a stand-in baking dish (without the tray) is another hack that goes a long way in my kitchen.
+Now, in the course of using his air fryer-specific recipes for myself from his cookbook (which is currently on sale for £13 via Amazon), I've discovered that using my air fryer basket as a stand-in baking dish (without the tray) is another hack that goes a long way in my kitchen.
 Here's how it works.

 Jamie Oliver's air fryer method

-The foreword to Easy Air Fryer Jamie Oliver (£13 on Amazon) does a great job at breaking down in simple terms what an air fryer is and how to change your thinking around using one.
+In the foreword to Easy Air Fryer Jamie Oliver does a great job at breaking down in simple terms what an air fryer is and how to change your thinking around using one.
 Thinking about these appliances as small, countertop ovens with removable drawers is the first step to finding better ways to use them day-to-day.

 Jamie goes to great lengths to explain that while each air fryer comes with removable shelves inside each individual basket, these don't always have to sit in your air fryer.
 Instead, taking them out can open up a whole new set of recipes for you.